 Tablets - if you are able to give themSpot on preparation - that kills both both tapeworms and roundworms

 Kittens need to be treated for roundworms.
 They become infested with these worms from their mothers, which excrete them in their milk.

 Recommended Treatment Regime:

-Use Milbemax, every 2-3 weeks up to 12 weeks old.
+Use tablet we can prescribe, at 8 and 12 weeks old.
 Start worming as for adults from 4-6 months old.